IBM-DTeam/swift-for-db2/README.md

  Follow the instructions provided on that page.
 After installing it (i.e. uncompressing the tar file), make sure you update your PATH environment variable so that it includes the extracted tools: `export PATH=/<path to uncompress tar contents>/usr/bin:$PATH`.
 To update the PATH env variable, you can update your [.bashrc file](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).

-5. Clone, build and install the libdispatch library.
-The complete instructions for building and installing this library are  [here](https://github.com/apple/swift-corelibs-libdispatch/blob/experimental/foundation/INSTALL), though, all you need to do is just this
- `git clone -b experimental/foundation https://github.com/apple/swift-corelibs-libdispatch.git && cd swift-corelibs-libdispatch && git submodule init && git submodule update && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

-6. Now you are ready to use the Swift SDK for DB2.
+5. Now you are ready to use the Swift SDK for DB2.
 See [Using Swift SDK for DB2](#using-swift-sdk-for-db2).

 ## Using Swift SDK for DB2